Quick Summary

 While Einstein famously resisted aspects of quantum mechanics, his early contributions helped establish its foundation.
 His theoretical work paved the way for technologies like lasers, semiconductors, and even GPS, which relies on relativistic corrections to function accurately.

 Albert Einstein’s insights reshaped our understanding of the universe.
-He is rightly considered the father of modern theoretical physics for his monumental contributions to relativity and quantum physics.
+For his monumental contributions to relativity and quantum physics, he is rightly considered the father of modern theoretical physics.

 Read More: Nobel Prize Winners In India